 Famous anime seiyuu Megumi Hayashibara provides vocals on “~infinity~” (the opening theme song for Lost Universe), “Extrication,” and “Going Beyond Time.”
 Kenji Soeda provides the vocals for “Again [PAROME Version]” (the closing song for Lost Universe), and Soichiro Hoshi provides the vocals for “Again [Once More Mix].”
 Other vocalists on the disc include Masami Suzuki, Hikaru Midorikawa, Mifuyu Hiragi, and Michiko Neya.

-Sonically, the album sounds more electronic and techno than one would expect from an anime soundtrack; this is due in large part to the remixes that appear on the disc.
+Sonically, the album sounds more electronic and techno than one would expect from an anime soundtrack, and this is due in large part to the remixes that appear on the disc.
 Personally, I thought this was a pretty good soundtrack, but I’m a little biased because I enjoy electronic music.
 However, this is a soundtrack that I can only truly recommend to fans of the Lost Universe anime or to fans of Megumi Hayashibara.

 Additional posts about Lost Universe: